2006 Riga NATO summit: 2010 Theatre Missile Defence

 In September 2006, NATO selected an international consortium led by Science Applications International Corporation (SAIC) to build an Integration Test Bed for the Alliance's future Active Layered Theatre Missile Defence (ALTBMD) capability.
 After two months of negotiations, ALTBMD Programme Manager, General (Ret) Billard, and SAIC contracting Officer, Mr. Robert Larrick, signed the contract on the first day of NATO's Riga Summit.
 This decision was based on an unpublished report agreed upon earlier by NATO ministers following a study into the feasibility of theatre missile defences.

 This programme is one of three programmes that NATO is pursuing in the area of missile defence.
 The contract puts the Alliance on track for having, by 2010, a system to protect troops on missions against ballistic missiles.
 The contract is worth approximately 75 million EUR for work that would be conducted over a period of six years.
 The theatre missile defence would be a multi-layered system of systems, comprising early warning system sensors, radar and various interceptors.
 While NATO member countries would provide the sensors and weapon systems, NATO itself would develop a commonly funded NATO architecture to integrate all of these elements.
 The development of the ALTBMD system was agreed by NATO members in large part because it is limited.
 NATO members are deeply divided about the multi-tiered BMD architecture promoted by the US Missile Defense Agency (MDA).

 Views on the summit

-For the three formerly Soviet-occupied states of Latvia, Estonia and Lithuania such a high-level event was held for the first time in the region.
+For the three formerly post-Soviet states of Latvia, Estonia and Lithuania such a high-level event was held for the first time in the region.
 As a consequence, it held symbolic meaning.
 It is perceived to have increased the visibility of these three Baltic states as NATO members.